Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Experiments

 \section{Experiments}

-We conduct extensive experiments on three use cases (one with synthetic data and two with real-world data) to show the effectiveness of \methodname to interpolate between the three different fairness criteria described in Section~\ref{sec:theory:kleinbergSummary}.
-First, we apply \methodname to synthetic data with two demographic groups and show how much of each type of fairness can be achieved by tuning each fairness preference $\theta^A, \theta^B$ and $\theta^C$.
-As a motivating example, we consider the synthetic data to represent credit applicants from two different gender groups.
+We conduct extensive experiments on three use cases (one with synthetic data and two with real-world data) to show the effectiveness of \methodname to interpolate between the three different fairness criteria described in Section~\ref{sec:theory:kleinbergSummary}.\footnote{Data and code for all experiments are available under \url{https://github.com/MilkaLichtblau/faim}.
+The repository also contains clear documentation for using \methodname on one's own data.} First, we apply \methodname to synthetic data with two demographic groups, one advantaged and one disadvantaged.
 Second, we apply the same analysis to the \compas data set, which contains protected group variables for gender, race, and age.
-We are aware of critical voices, such as~\cite{bao2021compaslicated}, on using \compas to benchmark new fairness methods, and discuss whether recidivism risk is an appropriate use case for \methodname in Section~\ref{sec:discussion:compas and missing data}.
+We are aware of critical voices such as~\cite{bao2021compaslicated} on using \compas to benchmark new fairness methods, and discuss whether recidivism risk is an appropriate use case for \methodname in Section~\ref{sec:discussion:compas and missing data}.
 However, since ~\citet{kleinberg2016inherent}, whose terminology we adopt, build their argumentation on the \compas case, we want to show how our method and findings compare to those of ~\citet{kleinberg2016inherent}.
-Last, we study how the application of \methodname affects rankings on the European e-commerce platform Zalando, and whether it can be used to overcome the problem of popularity bias (\cite{bellogin2017statistical}).\footnote{Data and code available under \url{https://github.com/MilkaLichtblau/faim.git}} For each use case, \methodname is tested with the following fairness objectives: \begin{enumerate} \item Fairness criterion A: Calibration within groups ($\theta^A = 1$) \item Fairness criterion B: Balance for the negative class ($\theta^B = 1$) \item Fairness criterion C: Balance for the positive class ($\theta^C = 1$) \item An equally weighted combination of fairness criteria A), B), and C) ($\theta^A = \theta^B = \theta^C = \frac{1}{3}$) \end{enumerate}
+Last, we study how the application of \methodname affects rankings on the European e-commerce platform Zalando, and whether it can be used to overcome the problem of popularity bias \cite{bellogin2017statistical}.
+For each use case, \methodname is tested with four fairness objectives by setting the following combinations of the fairness objective parameters $\theta_t^A$, $\theta_t^B$ and $\theta_t^C$ (see Eq.~\ref{eq:theory:finalBary}): \begin{enumerate} \item Fairness criterion A: Calibration within groups ($\theta_t^A = 1, \:\forall t$) \item Fairness criterion B: Balance for the negative class ($\theta_t^B = 1, \:\forall t$) \item Fairness criterion C: Balance for the positive class ($\theta_t^C = 1, \:\forall t$) \item An equally weighted combination of fairness criteria A), B), and C) ($\theta_t^A = \theta_t^B = \theta_t^C = \frac{1}{3}, \:\forall t$) \end{enumerate}